 Automatic mode brief description :

 The converter go get infos from the battery and from the inverter and use theses infos to decide of the regulation mode and of the regulation parameters.
+How these infos are given to the system?
+By lcd or other ways?

 Manual mode brief description :